PRINCIPAL INVESTIGATOR

 Xinyuan Zhang is a Materials Science and Engineering graduate student at Massachusetts Institute of Technology.
 She received the B.S. degree in Electronics Science and Technology at Fudan University in 2020.
 At MIT, her research focuses on remote epitaxy of III-Nitride and complex oxides.

-Ne Myo Han (nemyo@mit.edu)
+Ne Myo Han (nemyo at mit.edu)

 Graduate Research Assistant